Age-Friendly Massachusetts

 Is Age-Friendly just about helping older people?

-No, because everyone is aging.
+No, age-friendly communities are more welcoming and livable for people of all ages.
 When we help an older person continue to live, work, and volunteer in our communities, we all benefit from their energy, experience and contributions.
 As we grow older, we want to be able to live as independently as we can, in cities and towns where our contributions are respected and valued and our changing needs are supported.

 Help Us Improve Mass.gov with your feedback